rocky-linux/sig-security.rocky.page/docs/index.md

 Install the package with `rpm -U --nodeps`.
 The `--nodeps` option is needed to bypass the dependency check on our `rocky-release` package.
 In essense, you're manually confirming to `rpm` that you're installing on a compatible distro.

+You'll normally install packages from the mirrors, which should just work.
+However, if there's any issue with the mirrors and you uncomment our `baseurl` line instead, then on non-Rocky you'll need to use `DNF_VAR_sigcontentdir=/pub/sig dnf` in place of simply `dnf`.

 ## Packages

 ### Extra packages (for EL8 and EL9)